antonybudianto/angular-webpack-starter/README.md

 You need to have [Node.js and npm](https://nodejs.org/en/)
 - Support Node v4 - latest
 - Support npm v3 - latest

-[Global Gulp CLI](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) is not required, but a nice to have during development.

 ## Installation
 Download the starter from [releases page](https://github.com/antonybudianto/angular-webpack-starter/releases)